TiVo/androidx-media/tivo-docs/exo_2.15.1/HANDLING_2.15.1_MERGE_CONFLICTS.md

 ### Our Changes

+These changes have all been resolved to the merge source (`t-google-release-v2-r2.15.1-with-cherry-picks`) and merge target (`t-merge-google-release-v2-r2.15.1`) branches.
+The only exception is pull request *Commits IDR NALU on end of stream [#10514](https://github.com/google/ExoPlayer/pull/10514)* it has been reverted from the merge target and will be cherry-picked after the inital merge checkin (it causes many conflicts)

 #### In Open Pull request

+1. **Commits IDR NALU on end of stream** [#10514](https://github.com/google/ExoPlayer/pull/10514)

-There is a Jira story to add a test for the first commit (filler data), the other commit has test case already.
-Both will be submitted to Google.
+The commits are listed below, there is a Jira story to add a test for the first commit (filler data), the other commit has test case already.

 1. 2022-04-05 [Add handling for iframe transport segments with filler data. (mbolaris, 059e639524)](https://github.com/tivocorp/exoplayerprvt/commit/059e639524).
 This change auto merges ok, but it will not work without the next change